erikdonohoo/comforter/README.md

 ### Add the test project to gitlab
 The folder in this repo called `test-project` can be moved out, git inited, and then added to your local gitlab instance.
 It has a test job that runs and generates coverage and sends it to gitlab.

+Generate a token to use for your project by visiting your admin users profile page, and then click access tokens.
+Generate one with `api` and `read_user` scope and then go back to your project and visit `settings/ci_cd` off your projects main url.
+Add a secret variable called `GITLAB_API_KEY` and use the token you just made.

 ## IMPORTANT NOTE
 * **DO NOT** commit changes to the strings you changed to `http://192.168.33.52`.
 Until we have this slightly better, just be sure not to commit that.